SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 ## Integration procedure

-Follow these steps to integrate your webshop with SEQR:
+Follow these steps to integrate your webshop with Glase:

 1. Implement the required methods.
-2. Add SEQR as payment in your webshop.
+2. Add Glase as payment in your webshop.
 3. Present the receipt.
 4. Verify your integration.
 5. Go live!

 ### Implement the required methods

-The flow for a webshop SEQR payment is very similar to [Basic SEQR payment](/merchant/payment), with the **sendInvoice** request.
+The flow for a webshop Glase payment is very similar to [Basic Glase payment](/merchant/payment), with the **sendInvoice** request.
-The difference is that polling for payment status is handled by a payment view, which also handles showing the QR code to the SEQR user.
+The difference is that polling for payment status is handled by a payment view, which also handles showing the QR code to the Glase user.
 You still need to request the status of the payment after the payment view returns, but only once to find out the final status of the invoice.